 Typically, it takes 7-10 business days for the final charge to process.

-This means you may not see the adjustment for several days on either your Google Payments account or your credit card statement.
+If you apply a promo code or cancel your order, you may not see the adjustment for several days on either your Google Payments account or your credit card statement.